hervenivon/awesome-discoveries/docs/development/README.md

 * Command line:
   * [bash-boilerplate](https://github.com/alphabetum/bash-boilerplate) - Name speaks for itself.
 Even today, bash might be the best answer to a simple clear problem that needs a repetitive way to being reproduced.
 This repository kick-starts it even further.
   * [bash-oo-framework](https://github.com/niieani/bash-oo-framework) - If `bash-boilerplate` is not enough you should find everything you need here.

+## Open Source

+* [project-checklist](https://github.com/amilajack/project-checklist) - The project checklist when you want to share your creation with the world.
+An extensive list of actions to execution before the release.

 ## Technologies